jyfang6/REANO/README.md

 In the preprocessing step, we generate KG triples for the retrieved documents following these steps:

 ### 1. Download Data
 For the NQ and TQA datasets, we use the data from the Fusion-in-Decoder repository [here](https://github.com/facebookresearch/FiD).
-For the other three datasets used in our experiments, we download them from their official websites: [EntityQuestion](https://github.com/princeton-nlp/EntityQuestions), [2WikiMultiHopQA](https://github.com/Alab-NII/2wikimultihop), [MuSiQue](https://github.com/StonyBrookNLP/musique).
+For the other three datasets used in our experiments, we download them from their official websites: [EntityQuestions](https://github.com/princeton-nlp/EntityQuestions), [2WikiMultiHopQA](https://github.com/Alab-NII/2wikimultihop), [MuSiQue](https://github.com/StonyBrookNLP/musique).

 After downloading the data, we use Spacy NER tool and TAGME entity linking tool to identify the entities within the passages.
 Additionally, we also extract the KG triples between these entities from Wikidata.
 The processed data `*_with_triples.pkl` can be downloaded from the `qa_data` folder at [here](https://osf.io/wn2q7/).

 ### 2. Relation Extraction

-In REANO, we train a DocuNet modle on the REBEL dataset for intra-context relation extraction.
+In REANO, we train a DocuNet model on the REBEL dataset for intra-context relation extraction.
 To extract relations among entities within a passage, first download the relation information from the `rebel_data` folder at [here](https://osf.io/wn2q7/).
 Then download the DocuNet checkpoint from the `checkpoints` folder at the website.

 Run the following command to obtain intra-context relations:
 ```